Pixar's Up! meets the Dark Souls saga: a trial-and-error rich, heartfelt platformer that made me shed tears of bittersweet joy at the end.

 Tears of joy

 Which is so satisfyingly wonderful...
 This is a game for the soul, and also for crazy catlovers.The message seems to be clichéd yet believe me: it's really not.
-It really touched me because I just felt the developer's honest caring on the game.
+It really touched me because I just felt the developer's honest caring about the game.
 So simple, so rewarding.

 It took 3 hours to finish the story but it was mostly that trial-and-error part.
 And I enjoyed it, especially that touching tone and the truly beautiful music.
 You may ask why 9.99 for a short game like this: it's because the devs help pet adoption centers.
 A really good cause.